Home - Pit Boss vs Rec Teq Grills in 2023

 This isn’t just a pellet smoker comparison.
 It’s a battle royale between the two most popular wood pellet grill brands: Pit Boss vs Rec-Teq.
 Each one is vying for the top spot in three categories.

 We sorted through all of the brands’ grills, paired them off, and rang the bell.
 They came out swinging.
 First, there’s the plain champion.
 Then there’s the top mid-sized model.
-Lastly, we have the best portable/budget grill.
+Lastly, we have the portable/budget grill.

 Here we go.
 This is going to be one heck of a fight.